daskelly/ase/biased_SNPs/README.md

 libraries.
 Read counts at a minority of SNPs in our genomic DNA data appeared highly biased, even after removing SNPs where reads generated *in silico* did not show 50/50 mapping of alleles.
+The model above was thus used to filter out such highly biased SNPs.

 The results of this model should be fairly similar to the simpler strategy of filtering out SNPs that have small *p*-values according